radulle/ngx-deploy-npm/README.md

 ## 📁 Configuration File <a name="configuration-file"></a>

-To avoid all these command-line cmd options, you can write down your configuration in the `angular.json` file in the `options` attribute of your deploy project's architect.
+To avoid all these command-line cmd options, you can write down your configuration in the `angular.json` or `workspace.json` file in the `options` attribute of your deploy project's architect.
 Just change the kebab-case to lower camel case.
 This is the notation of all options in lower camel case:

 - access
 - configuration